28 May 2018 Handing over the keys to the State? The challenges of church as legal entity Part 3 of 3

 William Basset, “Religious organizations and the state: the laws of ecclesiastical polity and civil courts” in Christianity and Law: An Introduction, John Witte Jr. and Frank Alexander (eds).

-There could be a work-around by means of a private incorporation statute that the church has a hand in drafting.
-However, such an idea seems unworkable in that each local Reformed church would have to convince the provincial or federal government to draft and pass a statute particular to that local church.
+Some churches are constituted by private statutes (passed by a legislature but governing a private entity only), which the church has a hand in drafting.
+Such idea seems unworkable in that each local Reformed church would have to convince the provincial or federal government to draft and pass a statute particular to that local church.
 These kinds of private statutes work well for large denominations that are episcopal in formation, like the United Church of Canada for example, where one statute would rule the entire denomination.
 But Reformed church polity rejects the hierarchy of the episcopal model, due to the biblical emphasis of the local government of the local church.
+Moreover, courts have jurisdiction to interpret and enforce such a statute.